Moluck-yt/Pwn-Scripts/README.md

 ## Repository Structure

 Each tool or exploit is contained within its own directory.
-Inside each directory, you will typically find the script itself and a dedicated `README.md` file explaining the specific vulnerability, the script's usage, and how to mitigate the flaw.
+Inside each directory, you will typically find the script itself and a dedicated `README.md` file explaining the specific vulnerability, the script's usage, and how toh mitigate the flaw.

 ## Available Tools